Abhisinghrulz/FDA/Notes/Spring/SpringBootNotes.md

 ![alt text](images/Screenshot_4.png "Screenshot_3")

-Dependency injection is the process whereby a framework or such, for example the Spring framework, establishes the relationships between different parts of an application.
-This as opposed to the application code itself being responsible of establishing these relationships.
+> <b>Inversion of Control</b> is a principle in software engineering by which the control of objects or portions of a program is transferred to a container or framework.

 When using the Spring framework for Java development, some of the advantages of dependency injection are:
 - Reduced coupling between the parts of an application.
 - Increased cohesion of the parts of an application.
 - Increased testability.